-Greenfact is an intelligence web-platform and analytical tool for the renewable energy market with a unique focus on Guarantees of Origin.
-Greenfact combines 7 years of experience in the GOs market with the latest developments and updates on the whole sector.
-The platform offers access to GO price data and statistics, GO price forecasts, political and legal updates and reviews, as well as facts and figures for all the EU/EEA countries, making Greenfact your go-to platform for all things renewable.
-For more information, visit us at www.greenfact.com or follow us on Twitter.
+Greenfact is the leading market intelligence company with focus on the renewable energy market providing business intelligence for Green Certificates (in the Nordics and Europe).
+Greenfact combines 7 years of experience in the Guarantees of Origin markets with the latest developments and updates via analysts, consultancy, and a Web Service (platform).
+The platform offers access to GoO price data and statistics, GoO price forecasts, political and legal updates and reviews, as well as facts and figures for all the EU/EEA countries, making Greenfact your go-to platform.
+For more information, visit us at www.greenfact.com and follow us on LinkedIn

 The AIB guarantees the origin of European energy by using and promoting the European Energy Certificate System - EECS – which ensures the reliable operation of international certificate schemes - and operates the inter-registry communications Hub.
 The AIB’s members are Europe’s energy certificate system administrators, the competent bodies for guarantees of origin – usually transmission system operators, electricity regulators and energy market operators, or the service organisations that administer energy certificate systems on their behalf.
 Visit www.aib-net.org

-EKOenergy is the international non-profit ecolabel for renewable electricity, gas and heat.
+EKOenergy is the international non-profit ecolabel for renewable energy.
 In addition to being 100% renewable, energy sold with the EKOenergy ecolabel fulfills extra sustainability criteria and raises funds for new renewable energy projects.
 EKOenergy was launched in 2013 in Northern Europe and is now gradually increasing its global reach.
 Visit www.ekoenergy.org for more information

 The International REC Standard is a non-profit organization that provides a robust attribute tracking systems around the world.
 This standard requires local stakeholders and government authorities to facilitate national implementation in adherence with local or national regulations.
 Based upon the I-REC Standard codes and associated documents – the blueprints for the attribute tracking system – l-REC independent issuers are able to implement robust and transparent attribute tracking systems, ensuring the highest quality systems and adherence to best practices for the avoidance of double counting, double certificate issuance and double attribute claiming.
 The I-REC Standard governing board regulates the use of the I-REC code and associated documents.
 Visit www.irecstandard.org for more information.